Make Your Next Trip Extraordinary

 Prime picnic spot

 Spanish Banks Beach is a nearly two-mile stretch of beach and parkland with dramatic mountain vistas and a stunning view of Vancouver’s city center.
-Every Sunday in the summer, they have a drum circle—it’s a super hippie scene that’s really fun to see.
-You’ll see upwards of 20 people from different parts of the city all coming together to play on different types of drums, tambourines, and percussion instruments, and they just make unbelievable music.
-Everyone is welcome to play or listen, and plenty of people set up hibachis here to barbecue.
+Every Sunday in the summer, they have a drum circle—it’s a super bohemian scene that’s really fun to experience.
+You’ll see upwards of 20 people from different parts of the city all coming together to play on different types of drums, tambourines, and percussion instruments, and they make unbelievable music.
+Hundreds of people hit the beach to listen, and plenty set up hibachis to barbecue.

 What to See and Do